 Happy Valley, a common name across the country, was the area around the bridge over the Stratford Canal at Yardley Wood Road perhaps as far as the Shirley drawbridge at Majors Green.
 The canal was cut in 1793, but this name probably dates from the end of the 19th century.

 Steve Lloyd (planetearthisblue - see the photograph left.) has in his posession 'a postcard, one of the series produced by the Alcester Lanes End Post Office, entitled "Happy Valley, Yardley Wood" that has a postmark dated September 9th 1913.'

 The valley in question is that of the Chinn Brook along which the canal winds its way.
 The meadows here became was a favourite rural picnic spot for people from Birmingham some 6 miles distant.
 Boats could be hired from what had been the coal wharves, a fairground was set up, there were tea shops and concerts were held in a pavilion.
-Happy Valley Tea Gardens were on the site now occupied by the Yardley Wood Omnibus Garage which was opened by Birmingham City Transport in 1938.
+Happy Valley Tea Gardens were near the site now occupied by the Yardley Wood Omnibus Garage opened by Birmingham City Transport in 1938.

 Part of the Happy Valley site was brought back into use for a local community festival in 1980 with a fair, pony rides and entertainers.
 The festival has been held annually since then.

 Images below of Happy Valley from the Acocks Green History Society website used in accordance with their terms and conditions.
 See Acknowledgements for a link to that site.
 Click to enlarge.

 Google Maps - If you lose the original focus of the Google map, press function key F5 on your keyboard to refresh the screen.
 The map will then recentre on its original location.